Healthy Homes Assessment Waiohiki

 Home Assessments Waiohiki for Rental Properties

-There are a variety of concerns to check during a home inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+There are a myriad of concerns to check during the home review to determine if your rental property meets the requirements of the Healthy Homes Standards.
 A few examples are:

 • Does the subfloor space protected and does it have a waterproofing barrier?

-The repercussions of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently getting on the wrong side of a tenancy solutions ruling can be significant for property owners and landlords.
-For expert advice get in touch today to schedule your rental property home assessment.
+The consequences of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of the ruling on tenancy services ruling could be significant for property owners and landlords.
+For specialist guidance, contact us today to schedule your rental properties home evaluation.

 home assessments for rental properties